 The City to Sea project developed from the final visual project of Goldsmiths' Photography & Urban Cultures student Rebecca Locke.
 The work, Brooklyn/Bognor explored her hometown, Bognor Regis—a seaside resort of faded glory in South East England—and her former adopted home of Brooklyn, NY.
 The project explored the 'myth of place,' and visualised a Bognor Regis very different from it's perceived image.
-Interest in this visual project led to the City to Sea Symposium, hosted at Goldsmiths, University of London in 2011, with Magnum's Peter Marlow as keynote speaker.
+This led to the idea of hosting a City to Sea Symposium, at Goldsmiths, University of London in 2011, with Magnum's Peter Marlow as keynote speaker.

-Echoing Brooklyn/Bognor, City to Sea has developed public art projects, site-specific installations, screenings, workshops, talks and exhibitions in both Brooklyn and Bognor, and seaside towns across the UK including Hastings, Margate and Southend.
-Over 3 years, a Brooklyn-based project exploring New York's famous Coney Island, concluded with a 2-month installation and exhibition in New York City.
+City to Sea has developed public art projects, site-specific installations, screenings, workshops, talks and exhibitions in both Brooklyn and Bognor, and seaside towns across the UK including Hastings, Margate and Southend.
+Over 3 years, a Brooklyn-based project exploring New York's famous Coney Island, culminated with a 2-month installation and exhibition in New York City.

 The City to Sea project has generated collaborative projects and partnerships exploring the relationship between seaside towns and cities, including support from the iconic Butlins seaside resort.
 Following on from the Symposium, City to Sea has continued to bring together artists, photographers and urbanists, as well as local participants to create, present and exhibit artistic work and sociological research, exploring a myriad of chapters from tourism, to local fishing industries, recovery from natural disaster, migration, urban ecology, biodiversity, local narratives and more.